filmware/webc/server/README.md

 Protocol Summary:

+- The protocol beings as synchronous.
+The client shall send begin by sending an authorization attempt of `type:password` or `type:session`.
+The server shall respond with a `type:result` message.
+If the `success` field is `true`, then the client is logged in and the protocol switches to asynchronous behavior.

-- The client shall begin by sending a `type:subscribe` message, with a client-chosen `mux_id` that the server shall attach to all of its responses.
+- The client shall send a `type:subscribe` message, with a client-chosen `mux_id` that the server shall attach to all of its responses.

 - The server shall send an initial payload of matching messages currently in the database.